Taub-Bolt Heat Engines: Abstract

 \section{Abstract}

-The extended thermodynamic properties of the Taub--Bolt--AdS spacetime in four dimensions are similar to those of the Schwarzschild--AdS black hole, and in a high temperature expansion they begin to deviate only at relatively high subleading orders.
+It is shown that aspects of the extended thermodynamic properties of the Taub--Bolt--AdS spacetime in four dimensions are similar to those of the Schwarzschild--AdS black hole.
+In a high temperature expansion, the equations of state begin to deviate only at next--to--subleading orders.
 By analogy with what has been done for black holes, Taub--Bolt's thermodynamic equations are used to define holographic heat engines, the first examples of gravitational heat engines defined using a spacetime that is not a black hole.
-The Taub--Bolt engine efficiency is computed for two special kinds of engine cycle and compared to the results for analogous Schwarzschild black hole engine cycles.
+As a further comparison, the Taub--Bolt engine efficiency is computed for two special kinds of engine cycle and compared to the results for analogous Schwarzschild black hole engine cycles.